thiago123789/code-challenge/README.md

 All the operations from the BFF to the Subscription Service that will cause database change will be made using the RabbitMQ service

+#### RabbitMQ

+The connection string and credentials to access the RabbitMQ are configured on the Kubernetes secrets ```(secrets.yaml)```

+#### Email Service

+The email service is using Gmail to send the emails.
+The credentials used are also configured on Kubernetes secrets.

+#### Subscription Service

+The communication between this service and the email service is made using RabbitMQ.

+The requests related to adding new subscriptions and unsubscribe are received through RabbitMQ from the BFF service.

 ## Improvements opportunities
 - add some cache service on bff get endpoints (using something like Redis)